PFunnell/PFunnell.github.io/_posts/2025-04-14-obsidian-linker.md

 ![The search for meaning](/assets/images/explorer.png)

-Over the past year, I’ve had over 1,300 conversations with ChatGPT — covering everything from local government and AI ethics to neurodivergence, coding, and digital tools.
+Over the 2 years I’ve had over 1,300 conversations with ChatGPT covering everything from local government and AI ethics to neurodivergence, coding, and digital tools.

-Before OpenAI introduced the search feature I was getting frustrated with not being able to find some of the cool conversations I recalled having.
-Having given ChatGPT the classic "tell me something you know about me that I might not know about myself" prompt I was also curious about what the overall content of the corpus was and what insights I could glean from it.
+Before OpenAI introduced the search feature I was getting frustrated with not being able to find some of the more interesting and useful conversations.
+Having given ChatGPT the classic "tell me something you know about me that I might not know about myself" prompt I was also curious about the overall content of the corpus and what insights I could glean from it.

 So I built something.
-Or rather we, ChatGPT and I, did, before anyone was talking about 'vibe coding' let alone 'lego coding'
+Or rather we, ChatGPT and I, did.
+This has been around a while but I finally got it dusted off and updated the repo.